 According to many, the first option would have guaranteed a blissful, virtually anesthetic death for the region’s economy and vine-farming tradition.
 Jobless younger generations were moving out and skilled elder dwellers were just naturally passing away.

 The second scenario saw a small “newbie” fish venturing into a big pond of “age-oldies.”
 Producing grapes on handkerchief-sized plots of the vineyard (steep slopes and narrow terraces), garage artisanry, high costs, no fame, fuzzy commercial outlook…

 Well, contrary to what Aldous Huxley’s characters would say, “mending was better than ending.”
 So eventually, Priorat clicked… and elbowed its way to the high-end wine market.

-Another important side of the Priorat narrative bolsters its status.
-Its monastic past.
-Wine-making tradition was brought here by the Carthusians.
+Another important side of the Priorat narrative bolsters its status: its monastic past.
+The wine-making tradition was brought here by the Carthusians.
 The spread of Christian rituals oftentimes entailed the spread of vine-growing.
-So it was very wise of the wine “hippies” of the 80s to caplitalise on Priorat’s history and tradition.
+So it was very wise of the wine “hippies” of the 80s to capitalize on Priorat’s history and tradition.
 Their appreciation of Grenache and Carignan as Priorat’s main workhorses was also intertwined with some intents of introducing new varietals previously unknown here, in a bet to bring Priorat closer to some French high-quality regions.

 So when you decide to come over and explore the spirit of Priorat, just drop me a line, and we’ll draw up an agenda for your unique experience!